1. Introduction

 Send an empty mail message to:

 By default, when you subscribe, the daemon will send your mail to the address that you sent your subscription message from.
 However, the mailing list daemon may sometimes think that your address isn't exactly what you think it is.
 You may avoid this confusion by telling the daemon your address explicitly.
 Do this by adding your address to the @lists.lyx.org address you're mailing to, replacing the '@' with '='.
-For example, if you want to receive mail from the users' list at bar@blah.com, then subscribe by mailing an empty message to
+For example, if you want the mail from the users' list sent to your address bar@blah.com, then subscribe by mailing an empty message to

 lyx-users-subscribe-bar=blah.com@lists.lyx.org